Kaiserslautern is 80 miles southwest of Frankfurt, Germany and 295 miles northeast of Paris, France.

 Vogelweh ES 489-6810/6988

 All schools are located near government housing areas.
 The school in which your child/children attend classes depends on where you live.
-Students who live on base walk to school; all others ride the bus.
+Students who live on the base walk to school; all others ride the bus.

 Kaiserslautern and Ramstein High School offer a full range of academic, career, vocational and fine arts classes.
 They also provide extra-curricular programs.